Zeroes of polynomials with prime inputs and Schmidt's $h$-invariant: Introduction

-The following result is an immediate consequence of Theorem \ref{the main theorem}, which replaces the assumption of large Birch rank in Theorem \ref{CM theorem} with large $h$-invariant for quadratic and cubic polynomials. \begin{cor} Let $d = 2$ or $3$, and $b(\mathbf{x}) \in \mathbb{Z}[x_1, ..., x_n]$ be a polynomial of degree $d$.
+The following result is an immediate consequence of Theorem \ref{the main theorem}, which replaces the assumption of large Birch rank in \cite[Theorem 1]{CM} with large $h$-invariant for quadratic and cubic polynomials. \begin{cor} Let $d = 2$ or $3$, and $b(\mathbf{x}) \in \mathbb{Z}[x_1, \ldots, x_n]$ be a polynomial of degree $d$.
 Then there exists a positive number $A_{d}$ dependent only on $d$ such that the following holds.
-If $h(b) > A_d$, then there exists $c>0$ such that
+If $h(b) > A_d$, then there exist $c>0$ and $C_b$ such that